Emigre/dotfiles/README.md

 - In Preferences > Profiles
   - Select 'My Profile' and 'Set as Default' in the 'Other Actions...' menu
   - In the profile keys, ensure that the 'xterm Defaults' preset is on, that alt-left sends ESC + [1;5D and alt-right ESC + [1;5C
+  - In the profile keys, make the Ctrl and number combination send a space and that number as text
 - In Preferences > Pointer
   - Remove the defaults
   - Add "Three-finger Tap" to "Send Text \e:w\n"